Jimwi/ilets_words/day24/12 Timothy Geithner on the Great Recession.md

 Tim Geithner: Yeah.
 I think we're in violent agreement.
 It would be better for the country, if it were more active ...
 If you had a more active fiscal powers deployed to address these things like high levels of long term unemployment and growth that's not as fast as it should be.
 I completely agree with you.
 Just one qualification since you raised it.
 When the Fed lowers interest rates or lowers long term interest rates, when that works, it works in part by raising the value of people's savings and lowering the price of their mortgage, how much they have to pay for their mortgage in that context.
 When that works, it works because it changes decisions people makes about how much they spend and how much they borrow because it improves the rate of income growth of the average person in that context.
 I'll say it a little differently.
 It's just that the power of that instrument is inherently limited, and it can't compensate for the failure to use those other things that effectively.
 You're right.
 There's that moment of peril when we use those 2 tools and the financial programs in concert with pretty enormous force.
 Maybe in some sense, the cost of what happened in that context was the constraints of the political system reasserted themselves kind of quickly, and we lost the power to do enough fiscal.

 Ezra Klein: Well, one of the weird dramas of most of last 5 years on Capitol Hill seemed to me to be Ben Bernanke as Federal Reserve Chair, a George W. Bush appointee, going up and begging Congress to use the money he was giving them ...
 I mean you talked about interest rates a second ago.
 It always seemed to me that Ben Bernanke had a really big housing plan, which was, "I'm going to bring interest rates down to almost nothing.
 You guys need to help everybody in the county refinance their mortgages."
 There was plan for that that came out from the Obama administration, and it never went anywhere in Congress at all.
-The Fed did take the hard part of that tool and put it on the table, but the next step that had to be taken, which is it actually pushed the banks and make it simpler through Fannie and Freddie and other things, for people to go and use that money-
+The Fed did take the hard part of that tool and `put it on the table`, but the next step that had to be taken, which is it actually pushed the banks and make it simpler through Fannie and Freddie and other things, for people to go and use that money-

 Tim Geithner: It's a little better than what you said though.
 Something north of 20 million Americans refinanced in the crisis.
 About a third of those I think were directly things that were supported through our programs through Fannie and Freddie.
 The rest of it was just the natural fact that interest rates came down and so was economic for people to refinance.
 Now, we had a bunch of proposals we gave Congress for expanding the reach of those things.
 Again, it would've been better if Congress acted on those things.
 So I guess I'm agreeing with you again.

 Ezra Klein: Let's talk about those housing programs for a second.
-When I talk to folks both inside the administration and out, the part of the crisis response, there is the most either ambivalence or anger over-
+When I talk to folks both inside the administration and out, the part of the crisis response, there is the most either `ambivalence` or anger over-

 Tim Geithner: -- or frustration --